Storing a car for six months or more? You’re going to need to do some preparation.

 Before putting your vehicle in storage, make sure to wash the exterior and thoroughly clean the interior.
 Left over food debris inside could attract pests.
 Dirt and grime on the exterior can slowly damage your vehicle paint job.
 If you care enough about your car to store it, take the time and effort to give it a nice bath!

-Car Storage Tip #2: Change the Engine Oil
+Car Storage Tip #2: Get an Oil Change

 Car Storage Tip #3: Replace Air Filters and Coolant